Neural-Network Decoders for Measurement Induced Phase Transitions: Scalability of Learning

 \section{Scalability of Learning}

 An important feature of a practical decoder is the possibility of training it on small circuits and then utilizing it for decoding larger circuits.
 Here, due to the approximate locality of the temporal evolution of the random hybrid circuits, one can examine the scalability of the decoders in a concrete manner.
 For a given circuit with $L$ qubits, we generate smaller circuits with $L_B<L$ number of qubits which have identical gates as the original circuit in a rectangular narrow strip around the middle qubit which is entangled to the reference qubit.
 The geometry of the two sets of circuits is displayed in Fig.~\ref{Fig:F4}(a) where the depth of the two sets of circuits are chosen to be equal.
-Here, for each $p$ we generate $N_c=10^2$ large circuits with $L=32$ with $10$ time steps.
-We also postselect over circuits that are learnable using measurement outcomes from the original circuit.
+Here, for each $p$ we generate $N_c$ large circuits with $L=\{32, 64\}$ and $T=10$ time steps.
+We also only consider those circuits that are learnable using measurement outcomes from the original circuit.
 Next, for each of these circuits, for $L_B=\{4, 8, \cdots, 20\}$ we generate their corresponding smaller circuits and we run them to generate $N_{t}=5\times 10^3$ quantum trajectories.
 In the training step, we use the quantum trajectories produced from the smaller circuits to train our neural networks.
 In the testing step, however, we use these neural networks to make prediction for the quantum trajectories obtained from the larger circuits.
-As we observe in Fig.~\ref{Fig:F4}(b), by increasing $L_B$ the ratio of the circuits that can be learned by the smaller circuits' measurements increase.
-Also, consistent with the effective light-cone picture, we see that by allowing longer purification times, larger $L_B$ is required.
+As we observe in Fig.~\ref{Fig:F4}(b), by increasing $L_B$ the ratio of the circuits that can be learned by the smaller circuits' NNs increases.
+Also, consistent with the effective light-cone picture, we see that for both system sizes, $L=\{32, 64\}$, the largest required $L_B$ to reach almost a full efficiency, according to the light cone condition can be determined by $L_B\gtrsim 2T$ which in our case corresponds to $L_B=20$.
+This demonstrates that independent of the system size, the light-cone-trained NNs can be used for learning larger circuits.